 Coming Soon!
-Bartholomew Estate Winery will open March 1, 2019
+Bartholomew Estate Winery will open Spring 2019

 When Frank and Antonia Bartholomew purchased, in 1943, the property that is now Bartholomew Park and Bartholomew Estate Winery, they had no idea that there was so much wine history there.
 It was the location of the oldest winery in Sonoma, Buena Vista, and once had vineyards planted by pioneering California viticulturist Agoston Haraszthy.

-They replanted the vineyards and restored the winery, which had lain dormant since Prohibition.
+They replanted the vineyards and restored the winery, which had lain dormant since phylloxera destroyed most of the vines in the late 19th century.
 Through a combination of hard work, determination, and luck, they made a success of it, selling off the winery portion of the property in 1968, but keeping the vineyards.
 These they then used for a second winery, Hacienda, which they built inside the old hospital building on the property, the same building that now houses our winery.

 It was also a success, and was also eventually sold, but this time, only the brand changed hands; the Bartholomews retained the winery building and, of course, the historic vineyards.
 For this project they hired Steve MacRostie to be their Winemaker, and Steve, many years later, selected Kevin Holt to be the Winemaker for Steve’s own winery.
 The fact that Kevin is now the Winemaker here at Bartholomew Estate shows how the cycles of Sonoma winemaking go, from hand to hand.